zacanger/niddesa/README.md

 To build assets, run `make`.
 You will need various dependencies: make, pandoc, a LaTeX setup including xetex (mactex or texlive-xetex, depending on your platform), as well as the Cardo font.

+To make a new release, run `make release-major` or `make release-minor`, then `git push --follow-tags`.
+Patch changes should not result in new releases.

 ## Licensing